 A person is usually eligible to file Chapter 7 if his or her family income over the last six months is Below Median Income for their state.
 These income limits are given by the U.S. Census Bureau.
-Your income will be evaluated as a part of what is called a “Means Test.”
-If your income exceeds the median income set, there are other factors the court will review to determine your eligibility.
-Because there are so many factors to consider when determining eligibility, your best bet is to speak with us to determine if you are Chapter 7 eligible.
+Due to changes under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, your best bet is to speak with a local attorney who regularly files bankruptcy cases to determine if you are Chapter 7 eligible.

 In a Chapter 7 Bankruptcy filing, a case trustee is assigned to your case to review the petition and later examine you at a meeting called the First Meeting of Creditors.
 There, it will be the trustee’s job to examine you under oath to see if all of the information in the petition is true and complete and that you have not left anything out, whether on purpose or inadvertently.